dydxprotocol/dydx-v3-python/README.md

 ## Getting Started

 The `Client` object can be created with different levels of authentication depending on which features are needed.
-For more example requests, see [test_integration.py](./integration_tests/test_integration.py).
+For more complete examples, see [test_integration.py](./integration_tests/test_integration.py).

+### Public endpoints

+No authentication information is required to access public endpoints.

 ```python
 from dydx3 import Client